Make some “me time” with fun binder crafts that will make you smile

 - Images should be very close together, even overlapping at edges so that none of the blank sheet is showing.

 - Take a photo on your phone that you can reference if needed.

-- Remove your images in backwards order as much as you can and lay them near the edge of the paper closest to where they belong.
+- Remove your images in backward order as much as you can and lay them near the edge of the paper closest to where they belong.

 - Since your collage will be safe inside the binder cover, you don’t need to worry about sealing down edges.
-Instead apply glue to the center of each image and place.
-That way you have freedom to slip corners of other images over or under as needed.
+Instead, apply glue to the center of each image and place.
+That way you have the freedom to slip corners of other images over or under as needed.

 - Don’t worry about images hanging off the edge of the sheet, simply trim edges when finished.